jinfanfrankhu/jinfanfrankhu.github.io/_posts/2025-07-02-whendoesitend.md

 Some people look at Wikipedia, and some just take the first search result on Google.
 Little me had something better.
 I had my dad, who seemed to know everything about anything, whether it was physics or history or math.
 All his answers lined up with what I'd been taught, and a lot of the time, the only answers I had were what he'd told me.

+I had a Big Book of Science<sup>TM</sup> that I loved reading from, but there were a few passages that made me terrified.
+One such passage was a quick fact about the sun -- *Did you know, the Sun will expand in 5 billion years, swallowing the Earth?* I started shaking after I read that.
+I knew from a few pages before that the sun was pretty hot, and it was definitely not a good thing that the sun would swallow the earth.
+I ran downstairs, panicked and looking for reassurance.
+My dad laughed.

+*"Don't worry, think about it, that's longer than the whole universe will be around.
+Life will be different as we know it then."* Satisfied, I ran back upstairs to continue reading, happy that nothing bad was going to happen.

-This time, something didn't add up.
+Only a few days later, something else didn't add up.
 Reading some book about humans and climate change, I showed my dad a graph of CO2 and oil consumption.
 The book foretold catastrophe -- rising sea levels and mass extinctions, a total upheaval of everything we humans knew the Earth to be.
 How could this be?
 I'd just gotten over the fact that the sun would explode in 5 billion years, and now they were telling me the clock was ticking way faster.
 I scampered downstairs to do some cross-validation.
 The answer I got?

 *"It doesn't really matter."*

-Uhhhh... ok... maybe I'd have to do more research.
+Huh.
+An uncharacteristically short response.
+Maybe I'd have to do more research.
 Maybe on the next page my book would agree, saying "Sike, your dad's right, it's all good."

 I read two more pages, then ran downstairs with more findings to confirm.
 "Baba, baba, is it true that by 2075 if things don't stop these things could be irreversable?"